instructure/instructure-ui/docs/guides/accessing-the-dom.md

 render(<Example />)
 ```

-Bad usage that will result in InstUI calling `React.findDOMNode()` and warnings:
+Bad Usage Example without `ref`, that will result in InstUI calling `ReactDOM.findDOMNode()` and throw warnings:

 ```js
 ---